Alehud/RL_for_markets/code/README.md

 Most of the .py and .ipynb files, which are not in the library are used to run simulations of games for different types of agents.

-For example files 'test_....py' are simulating the games for stated type of agents without reinforcement learning.
-Files 'rl_script....py' and 'DDPG_experiments....ipynb' are simulating the games for agents with reinforcement learning.
+For example files `test_*.py` are simulating the games for stated type of agents without reinforcement learning.
+Files `rl_script*.py` and `DDPG_experiments*.ipynb` are simulating the games for agents with reinforcement learning.

 Results of simulations are stored in the folder 'results'.

-## Other examples
-For other examples, you can run the file 'test_nonlinear_blackbox_agent.py' (you can play with parameters defined at the beginning of the file).
-Then run the file 'plot_nonlinear_blackbox_agent.py', which will plot the results of the simulations.

-As another example, you could run 'test_linear_generic_agent.py' and see in real time the distribution of offers.
-You will observe how buyers and sellers linearly adjust their offers until they meet in the middle and make deals with each other.

-A lot of other simulations could be done.
-However, most probably they will require from the user some simple implementation of plotting or data saving to observe the results.